Jump to Section

 In addition, it can be difficult to find an outpatient center that provides all the treatment and recovery options you require, primarily early on in your recovery.
 By calling 800-836-4134 Who Answers? , you can get help locating the treatment options you need as well as finding rehab programs that will allow you to make the safest recovery possible.

 The safest way to find an outpatient treatment program is to do so through an inpatient care facility as aftercare.
 This is because your doctors and other healthcare providers will be aware of your needs and any issues your treatment will be compelled to address, and they will be able to find an outpatient program that can do this.

 Many outpatient treatment facilities exist––some that are very inexpensive––but these may not provide treatment intensive enough for your needs, even after inpatient care.
 It is best to ask your healthcare providers during your inpatient care to find the option best for you and discuss it with you before you make your transition from residential to outpatient recovery.

 Do I Need Professional Rehab for Substance Abuse?

 If you are struggling with a substance use disorder and no longer have control over your use of dangerous drugs, you should absolutely seek professional rehab.
-Call 800-836-4134 now to begin your recovery in the safest way possible and to find well-rounded, reliable treatment that will cater to your needs.
+Call 800-836-4134 Who Answers? now to begin your recovery in the safest way possible and to find well-rounded, reliable treatment that will cater to your needs.
 We can help you end your substance abuse for good and gain back control of your life.